ANL-CESAR/XSBench/README.txt

 Here is a sample of the control panel at the top of the makefile:

 COMPILER  = gnu
 OPTIMIZE  = yes
 DEBUG     = no
 PROFILE   = no
 MPI       = no
 PAPI      = no
 VEC_INFO  = no
 VERIFY    = no
 PAUSE     = no
+BENCHMARK = no

-Optimization enables the -O3 optimization flag.
+-> Optimization enables the -O3 optimization flag.

-Debugging enables the -g flag.
+-> Debugging enables the -g flag.

-Profiling enables the -pg flag.
+-> Profiling enables the -pg flag.

-MPI enables MPI support in the code.
+-> MPI enables MPI support in the code.

-The PAPI flag is explained below.
+-> The PAPI flag is explained below.

-VEC_INFO enables some additional information regarding the success or failure of the compiler's use of vectorization techniques during compilation.
+-> VEC_INFO enables some additional information regarding the success or failure of the compiler's use of vectorization techniques during compilation.

-VERIFY enables a verification mode, the details of which are explained below.
+-> VERIFY enables a verification mode, the details of which are explained below.

-Pause adds an arbitrary pause in between macro-XS lookups, in order to represent particle tracking / communication etc that occurs in the real OpenMC.
+-> Pause adds an arbitrary pause in between macro-XS lookups, in order to represent particle tracking / communication etc that occurs in the real OpenMC.
 Note that the amount of time spent waiting

+-> Benchmark mode tests all possible thread configurations on the given computer.
+I.e., if your computer supports 16 threads, XSBench will automatically do 1 <= nthreads <= 16 lookup loops

 ==============================================================================
 MPI Support